-The previous inspection in January 2014 evaluated the overall effectiveness of St Teresa's Primary School as very good1.
-In the interim, the school has moved to a new building on the same site, and a new principal was appointed from September 2016.
-A sustaining improvement inspection (SII) was conducted on 1 March 2017.
+The previous inspection in 2014, evaluated the overall effectiveness of Abercorn Primary School as outstanding.
+A sustaining improvement inspection (SII) was conducted on 22 May 2017.

 Four of the teaching unions which make up the Northern Ireland Teachers' Council (NITC) have declared industrial action primarily in relation to a pay dispute.
-This includes non-co-operation with the Education and Training Inspectorate (ETI).
+This includes non co-operation with the Education and Training Inspectorate (ETI).
 Prior to the inspection, the school informed the ETI that none of the teachers would be co-operating with the inspectors.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
 Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.